Cataract Lens Options from Specialty Eye Institute

-- Would you like the chance to remove your glasses or contacts for for 90% of the day after cataract surgery?
+- Would you like the chance to remove your glasses or contacts for 90% of the day after cataract surgery?

 A new category of intraocular lenses called "Depth-of-Focus" or "Extended Range of Focus" is helping patients see at varying distances, providing an extended range of vision, unlike conventional monofocal or "single vision" lenses.
-If you are researching the best lenses prior to cataract surgery, these lenses provide functional, high-quality vision for active individuals from far distance to near to minimize the use of glasses.
+If you are researching the best lenses prior to cataract surgery, these lenses provide functional, high-quality vision for active individuals from far distances to near to minimize the use of glasses.
 Although individuals might still prefer to wear glasses for prolonged reading, the vast majority of patients experience freedom from glasses for tasks such as driving, watching TV, using their cell phone and computer, and menus.

 This cataract lens is a great option if you have astigmatism.
 Its revolutionary technology makes it possible for your eye doctor in Toledo, OH, and other areas to perform a single outpatient procedure in which the clouded cataract lens is exchanged for an IOL designed to correct astigmatism as well.
 The Toric lens can help you to enjoy quality distance vision without eyeglasses or contact lenses.

 The Toric lens is a foldable, single-piece lens that is implanted during cataract surgery to replace the clouded lens.
 The unique design of the Toric IOL makes it possible to reduce or eliminate corneal astigmatism and significantly improve uncorrected distance vision.
 You may be able to break free from eyeglasses or contact lenses for distance vision in just one step, without the need for additional surgical procedures.

 The monofocal lens is typically covered by insurance or Medicare.
-This lens can provide clear distance vision.
+This cataract lens can provide clear distance vision.
 You will likely still need glasses for reading and possibly distance vision with this lens.